yswong122/landing-page/README.md

 # landing-page
-Landing Page project from The Odin Project
+This is a Landing Page project from The Odin Project.